Why is Collaborative Divorce Better

 Perhaps the most important benefit of a collaborative divorce is that it saves you from having to go to trial.
 This is probably one of the main reasons why so many spouses prefer collaborative divorce, as trials can be draining, expensive, and time-consuming.
 Today, most spouses only go to trial if there is no other option.
 It makes much more sense to work out the issues surrounding a divorce behind closed doors.
 As anyone who has gone through a divorce trial before can tell you, this process can be incredibly stressful, and it can drag on almost indefinitely.
 As time goes on, you will need to continue paying legal fees.Collaborative Divorces are Private

 Because a collaborative divorce involves negotiations that take place behind closed doors, this entire process can be extremely private.
 We all know that when a marriage ends, there can be many embarrassing details that spouses wish to keep quiet.
 This can be accomplished easily with a collaborative divorce.
-On the other hand, a trial is entirely open to the public, and everything that is discussed goes on the public record.
+On the other hand, a trial is completely open to the public, and everything that is discussed goes on public record.
 This may include allegations of substance abuse, domestic violence, financial misconduct, adultery, and much more.
 Collaborative divorce is especially effective for spouses with a public persona for this reason.Collaborative Divorce Gives You Much More Control

 If you pursue a trial-based divorce, you will have very little control over the outcome.
 This is because a trial is presided over by a judge and jury, and these individuals will have the ultimate say in how various aspects of the divorce are decided.
 These include matters related to property division, child support, child custody, spousal support, and more.
 Obviously, you know more about your marriage and your family than a judge.
 Even though it is true that judges are fair and professional, they do not necessarily know what is best for your family.
 If you pursue a collaborative divorce, you can maintain complete control over how your divorce is finalized.Collaborative Divorces are More Convenient